w3f/polkadot-wiki/docs/general/polkadot-direction.md

 An application can be assigned to multiple cores simultaneously.
 Some applications can have a permanent core assignment and an intermittent one, for example, in a period of high demand to send multiple blocks to multiple cores at the same time slot to reduce latency.
-Combined coretime is achieved through [elastic scaling](../learn/learn-elastic-scaling.md).
+Combining coretime in this manner is achieved through [elastic scaling](../learn/learn-elastic-scaling.md).

 ![core-usage-agile-combined](../assets/core-usage-agile-combined.png)